• Gluten-Free Recipes

 Instructions

 • Place the cake in the oven and bake for about 35 minutes, until a toothpick inserted in the middle comes out clean.
-Remove from oven and place on a rack; cool for 20 minutes then turn out on the rack to cool completely.
+Remove from oven and place on a rack to cool for 30 minutes, then dust with powdered sugar if using.
+Cut the cake into pieces directly from the pan and serve.

 Nutrition